 Reviewed by: Roger Wohlner, Investing Editor

-One of the great perks of being a full-time employee of a company is that you may have access to a 401k plan to help prepare for retirement.
+One of the perks of working for a company full-time is that you may have access to a 401k plan to help prepare for retirement.
 These plans allow you to contribute money to an account and invest to build wealth.

-Meanwhile, all the money you put in is deducted from your taxable income.
-Plus, in many cases, employers will match contributions up to a certain percentage.
-Some plans may also offer a Roth 401k option where contributions are made on an after-tax basis, offering the opportunity to withdraw your savings tax-free in retirement.
+All the money you put in is deducted from your taxable income.
+Some employers match contributions up to a specific percentage.
+Certain plans may also offer a Roth 401k option for contributions made on an after-tax basis.
+This creates the opportunity to withdraw your savings tax-free in retirement.

-Let’s examine the details of a Solo 401k, as well as some of the companies that offer them so that you can decide if one of these plans makes sense for you.
+Let’s examine the details of a solo 401k and a few companies that offer them.
+You can then decide if this plan makes sense for you.

 - What is a Solo 401k?